How it works:

 - You cannot register for more than one section of the same course.
 If you previously registered for a different section of your waitlisted class, you must drop it immediately or risk withdrawal from the waitlisted class.

-- You are generally limited to two class waitlists.
+- You are generally limited to two class waitlists at a time.

 - However, if you are registered for one class but want a different section of the same course, you are limited to one waitlist for that course.